-Accuracy and Precision
+Accuracy and precision

 The accuracy of sediment toxicity tests of field samples cannot be determined since a reference material of known toxicity is not available.
-A reference toxicant test will be run with every batch of test samples in order to document mussel relative sensitivity and test precision.
-This test will consist of a 48h exposure to five different concentrations of ammonium chloride dissolved in seawater.
-Ammonia concentrations will be selected to provide an estimate of the LC50 and will be verified by analysis of each of the exposure concentrations.
-Reference toxicant test results that fall outside of control chart limits (2 sd of mean) will trigger a review of test procedures and a possible retest of the corresponding sediment samples.
+A water only reference toxicant test will be run with the test samples in order to document amphipod relative sensitivity and test precision.
+This test will consist of a 48-hour exposure to five different concentrations of ammonia dissolved in seawater.
+Ammonia concentrations will be verified by analysis of a sample from each of the exposure concentrations.
+Ammonia concentrations will be selected to provide an estimate of the LC50 and will be verified by analysis of a sample from each of the exposure concentrations.
+Reference toxicant test results that fall outside of control chart limits (2 standard deviations of the mean) will trigger a review of test procedures and a possible retest of the corresponding sediment samples.
+A negative control consisting of a test chamber with a screen tube and laboratory seawater, but no sediment will be analyzed with each test batch.
+This control will test for the presence of any toxicity caused by the exposure system.
+A second negative control consisting of a shell vial with laboratory seawater will also be analyzed with each test batch to ensure the health of the organisms.
+The control from the simultaneously tested reference toxicant exposure can serve this purpose.

-Test Conditions
+Test conditions